TimothyAnggara/Semester-2-2023-Notes/ECON1001/Lecture 6 - Elasticity.md

 If the elasticity is -1, demand is unit elastic
 - For a 1% change in price, the resulting change is a 1% change in quantity demanded If elasticity is less than -1, the demand is elastic
-- A 1% change in price results in a change in quantity demanded larget than 1%
+- A 1% change in price results in a change in quantity demanded larger than 1%
 - Very responsive to price
 If elasticity is negative infinity, the demand is perfectly elastic
 - For a small increase in price, quantity demanded will drop to 0